Alexwcjung/2026-highschool/README.md

 In addition, the app supports **technology-enhanced language learning**, **noticing**, **inductive grammar learning**, **learner autonomy**, and **self-paced learning**.
 Students can listen again, retry difficult items, notice useful patterns from songs and examples, review independently, and build motivation, confidence, and autonomy in learning English.

+---

 ## 📱 App Purpose

-I built this app to help low-proficiency vocational high school students practice English in a more motivating, autonomous, and supportive way.

-This app provides simple input, repeated practice, immediate feedback, and self-paced review so that students can practice according to their own needs and confidence levels.

-By using familiar topics, pop songs, and interactive tasks, the app also increases motivation, lowers anxiety, and helps students feel more autonomy in learning English.
-It does not replace the teacher, but supports teacher-guided instruction by giving students more chances to practice actively and confidently.
+### How does it work?
+The app gives students step-by-step English tasks.
+Students listen, read, answer quizzes, match sentences, write short responses, speak words, and review difficult items.

+### What data or content does it use?
+It uses teacher-made content for low-proficiency vocational high school students, including daily vocabulary, survival English, pop songs, short reading passages, quizzes, writing prompts, and speaking word cards.

+### How do learners interact with it?
+Students interact by clicking, listening, choosing answers, matching cards, typing short responses, marking difficult words, and speaking into the microphone.
+They can retry and review at their own pace.

 ---

-## 🛠️ App Design
+## 🧩 App Design

+### How does it work?

 The app is a customized Streamlit-based English learning app.
-It includes:

-- 🌍 world map quiz;
-- 🎵 familiar pop song activities;
-- 📖 short reading activities;
-- 📚 Daily English 400 vocabulary cards;
-- 🎤 speech recognition-based speaking practice;
-- 🧩 sentence matching games;
-- ✍️ guided writing and reflection activities;
-- 🔁 self-check and review activities.

-The pop song section includes lyrics, comprehension quizzes, grammar discovery, sentence matching, reflection writing, and key expression learning.

-The reading section includes short passages, comprehension questions, sentence matching, letter writing with Google Translation support, and key expression review.

-The vocabulary and speaking section uses Daily English 400 word cards.
-Students listen to words, check meanings, say words aloud, and retry difficult items through speech recognition.
+It provides step-by-step activities such as world map quizzes, pop song learning, short reading tasks, vocabulary cards, speaking practice, sentence matching, guided writing, and review activities.

+### What data or content does it use?

+The app uses teacher-made content for low-proficiency vocational high school students.
+It includes Daily English 400 vocabulary cards, survival English expressions, familiar pop songs, short reading passages, comprehension quizzes, key expressions, sentence matching items, and guided writing prompts.

+### How do learners interact with it?

-Learners interact with the app by clicking buttons, listening to audio, answering quizzes, matching expressions, writing responses, checking meanings, and speaking into the microphone.
+Learners interact with the app by clicking buttons, listening to audio, watching videos, answering quizzes, matching expressions, writing short responses, checking meanings, marking difficult items, and speaking into the microphone.
+They can retry tasks and review difficult items at their own pace.

 ---

 ## 🏫 Classroom Use

-In the 50-minute lesson, the app is used as a teacher-guided learning tool.

-Students first answer a short world map quiz as a warm-up.
-Then, they complete pop song activities, including listening with lyrics, comprehension questions, grammar discovery, sentence matching, reflection writing, and key expression learning.

-Next, students read a short passage, such as the Ronaldo passage, and complete comprehension, matching, guided writing, and key expression activities.
-Finally, they practice daily vocabulary through word cards and speech recognition-based speaking activities.
+### How is it used?
+The app is used as a teacher-guided tool in a 50-minute lesson.
+Students complete a world map quiz, pop song activities, short reading tasks, vocabulary practice, speaking tasks, and review activities.

+### What does it improve?
-The app improves the lesson by giving students more opportunities to listen, read, write, speak, review, and retry individually.
-It also helps the teacher notice common difficulties and provide focused feedback.
+It gives students more chances to listen, read, write, speak, retry, and review at their own pace.
+It can also lower speaking anxiety, increase participation, and support learner autonomy.

 ---

 ## ⚠️ Limitations

-Speech recognition is not always perfectly accurate.
-Results may be affected by pronunciation, background noise, microphone quality, device settings, or browser permissions.
-Therefore, speech recognition results should be used as practice feedback, not as a perfect pronunciation score.
+### What are the limitations?
+Speech recognition is not always accurate, especially for sentence-level speaking.
 Students may also rely too much on translation support during writing.

-The teacher needs to guide students to check and revise translated sentences instead of simply copying them.
+### What support is needed?
 The app still requires teacher guidance for meaning explanation, reading support, writing support, technical support, and classroom management.

 ---

 ## 🚀 Future Development

-In the future, the app could be improved by:

-- making speech recognition more learner-friendly;
-- saving each student’s difficult words, expressions, and speaking attempts;
-- adding more sentence-level speaking activities;
-- improving writing support with sentence starters and revision feedback;
-- adding progress tracking for students and the teacher.
+### What can be improved?
+Future improvements include more learner-friendly speech recognition, more sentence-level speaking tasks, better writing support, student progress tracking, and saving difficult words or expressions for review.

 ---